 - The key to establishing good spring crops, particularly in heavier land, is to get the land ploughed during winter and allow it to weather making cultivations far simpler in spring.

 - Some Spring Barley is sown but the predominant crop is Spring Oats.

 - We rent out around 300 hectares of land for Vining Peas to WP Bruce each year which are sown by ourselves in late spring/early summer when our spring crops are established.

 - One of the reasons for having a range of cereals is that it allows us to spread harvest over a longer period rather than all the crops ripening at once.

 - The first of the Winter Barley is usually ready in July and from there it is usually fairly steady through until mid September.

-- We run with two Claas Combines, a 780 with a 12 metre header and a 600 with a 9 metre header, this allows us to cover up to 100 hectares a day which is essential in the sometimes unpredictable Scottish summers.
+- We run with two Claas Combines, both 780's with 12 metre headers which allows us to cover up to 100 hectares a day which is essential in the sometimes unpredictable Scottish summers.

 - With a 20 mile radius to manage, logistics can be difficult as we run all our produce straight off the combines and back to the home farm at Easter Rhynd.
 Therefore we employ the use of a 30 tonne Western Chaser Bin to collect the grain from the combines and transfer onto lorries to be brought back to Easter Rhynd.